Travel.State.Gov > International Travel > Country Information > Nicaragua International Travel Information

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Nicaragua.

-Crime: Violent crimes occur throughout Nicaragua.
-Vehicle burglaries, pick-pocketing, and occasional armed robberies occur in store parking lots, on public transportation, and in open-air markets like the Oriental and Huembes Markets in Managua.
+Crime: Vehicle burglaries, pick-pocketing, and occasional armed robberies occur in store parking lots, on public transportation, and in open-air markets like the Oriental and Huembes Markets in Managua.
 Street crime is also common in Puerto Cabezas, Bluefields, San Juan del Sur, Popoyo, El Transito, and the Corn Islands.
 Police presence is extremely limited outside of major urban areas.
-Due to the Caribbean Coast’s geographical isolation, we have limited ability to provide emergency services to U.S. citizens there.
+The Caribbean Coast’s geographical isolation further limits the Embassy’s ability to provide emergency services to U.S. citizens there.

 Local authorities are responsible for investigating and prosecuting crimes.